heutelbeck/sapl-pages/_posts/2024-02-10-tutorial_02_spring.md

 * Delegates the decision on the authorization question to the *Policy Decision Point (PDP)* by subscribing to it using the authorization subscription.
 * Enforces any decisions made by the PDP.

 This tutorial will not examine the subscription nature of SAPL authorization.
 Instead, it will only look at PEPs that require a single decision.
-Later tutorials will teach you how to use authorization subscriptions to handle reactive data types, such as `Flux<>`, Axon subscription queries, or interactive web applications using Vaadin.

 In SAPL, decisions can include additional requirements for the PEP to enforce beyond simply granting or denying access.
 SAPL decisions can include constraints, which are additional actions the PEP must perform to grant access.
 If a constraint is optional, it is called an *advice*.
 If the constraint is mandatory, it is called an *obligation*.

-SAPL also denotes a policy language that is used to express the rules that describe the overall policies governing access control in the organisation.
-For each authorization subscription, the PDP monitors the *Policy Retrieval Point (PRP)* for policies that are responsible, i.e., *applicable*, to the subscription.
-Individual policies may refer to attributes that are not stored within the authorization subscription.
+SAPL also denotes a policy language used to express the rules that describe the overall policies governing access control in the organisation.
+For each authorization subscription, the PDP monitors the *Policy Retrieval Point (PRP)* for responsible policies, i.e., *applicable*, to the subscription.
+Individual policies may refer to attributes not stored within the authorization subscription.
 The PDP can subscribe to these attributes using domain-specific *Policy Information Points (PIPs)*.
 The PDP continuously evaluates the policies as the PIP attributes change and the policy documents are updated.
 It notifies the PEP when the implicit *authorization decision* changes.

 When developing an application using SAPL or ABAC in general, the PDP and the systems used by the PDP are usually well-developed and only require the integration of domain-specific PIPs.
-A significant part of the effort in adopting the ABAC pattern lies in the implementation of the PEPs.
-Developing a PEP capable of flexibly handling of decisions with constraints can become very complex.
+A significant part of the effort in adopting the ABAC pattern lies in implementing the PEPs.
+Developing a PEP capable of flexibly handling decisions with constraints can become very complex.
 SAPL provides several libraries that make this process as unobtrusive as possible and integrate deeply into the supported frameworks.
 This tutorial will show you how to implement PEPs in a Spring Boot application, using a JPA repository as an example.

 ## Project Setup